 Barlow recommends always bringing your charger with you and charging via a wall outlet or making a habit of carrying a charged power bank with you in your carry-on luggage or bag.

 Another potential trap to avoid is never to use a cord that appears to be left behind!

 “Let’s say I’m a bad guy … I go into an airport … I’m not going to easily take apart the charging station, but it’s easy just to leave my cord behind,” he explained.
 “Now, if you see an Apple charging cord, you’re likely to grab it or just plug into it.
 But inside this cord is an extra chip that deploys the malware, so it charges your phone, but now I own your computer.”

 If you must rely on USB ports routinely, Barlow recommends spending the $10 for something called a Juice-Jack Defender (readily available on Amazon).
 “It’s a little dongle you can put in front of your charging cord that basically blocks any data from passing down the cord.
 It only passes the voltage,” says Barlow.

 I know you might be thinking that I’m just paranoid and making a mountain out of a molehill.
 But according to Barlow, as of 2018, the transportation industry has suddenly seen a three-fold increase and has emerged as the second most attacked sector.
 It’s just too easy and too lucrative for cybercriminals to pass up.

-Oddly, I found very few reports on this very real danger.
-I found one video on YouTube that discusses the Forbes article I source here and I think it’s worth a listen:
+There’s also a video on YouTube that discusses the Forbes article I source here and I think it’s worth a listen:

 USB sticks are also considered dangerous because they are an oft used tool in corporate espionage.
-According to Barlow, “If you want to get into a company, go buy a couple hundred USB sticks and cast them around in places where you know company will go.
+According to Barlow, “If you want to get into a company, go buy a couple of hundred USB sticks and cast them around in places where you know a company will go.
 Guaranteed, one of them will get plugged into a company laptop.”
 As a result, many companies are banning the use of USB storage devices.